DanielHaring/TYPO3-Crystalis/Documentation/ExternalBackendLayouts/Typoscript/Index.rst

 When building templates for different backend layouts you may come to that point where you want to differ between specific backend layouts on TypoScript side.
-When TYPO3 handles external backend layouts, it will set the respective array key within PateTS as layout ID and prefixes it with "file__" (please mind the double underscore).
+When TYPO3 handles external backend layouts, it will set the respective array key within PageTS as layout ID and prefixes it with "\file__" (please mind the double underscore).

 For example, if you have the following configuration inside your PageTS ::